-ClickHouse Architecture vs SingleStore
+ClickHouse vs SingleStore

 ClickHouse is open source and can be deployed anywhere.
 Several vendors such as ClickHouse, the company, and Tinybird also offer cloud versions.
 Compute and storage are tightly coupled, although ClickHouse Cloud was rearchitected to decouple compute and storage.
 ClickHouse Cloud pricing is based on compute and storage usage.